jluterek/awesome-ecommerce/README.md

 ### <a name="dam"></a>Digital Asset Manaagement (DAM)

-- [Twilio](http://twilio.com) - Engage customers on any channel, any time.
+- [Cloudinary](https://cloudinary.com/) - Unleash the full potential of your digital media.

 ### <a name="oms"></a>Order Management System (OMS)